jaehlee/jaehlee.github.io/index.md

 I am a Research Scientist at [Google Brain Team](https://research.google.com/teams/brain/) interested in understanding deep neural networks.

-I am greatful of opportunity to be a part of [AI Residency](https://ai.google/research/join-us/ai-residency) program.
+I am greatful to have the opportunity to be a part of [AI Residency](https://ai.google/research/join-us/ai-residency) program.
 Before joining Google in 2017, I mostly worked on theoretical physics.
 I was a postdoctoral researcher in the [Department of Physics & Astronomy](http://www.phas.ubc.ca/) at [University of British Columbia (UBC)](http://www.ubc.ca/) in the String Theory Group.
 Before that, I completed my PhD in [Center for Theoretical Physics (CTP)](http://ctp.lns.mit.edu/) at [MIT](http://web.mit.edu/) working on theoretical physics.